All Episodes

 Could you imagine if you had access to others what that would have exposed?

-So when you make that argument and somebody says, Oh, Sean, that's just an opinion, you're just biased, you're a conservative attacking the press.
+So when you make that argument and somebody says, oh, Sean, that's just an opinion.

 Oh, yeah?

-One word for you WikiLeaks.
+One word for you.

-And to give M SNBC a little bit of credit, at least they don't try to hide what they are.
+And to give MSNBC a little bit of credit, at least they don't try to hide what they are.

-CNN still tries to sell you a bill of goods, that they're somehow objective and they're just interested in the truth, which uh anybody that watches it for three minutes can see that that's not the case, with exception of some reporters over there, but for the most part that's how it is.
+CNN still tries to sell you a bill of goods that they're somehow objective and they're just interested in the truth, which anybody that watches it for three minutes can see that that's not the case, with exceptions of some reporters over there.

-I th I really think they really are.
+I really think they really are.

-So you know, the opposition person.
+So the opposition parties.

-So when I say for the most part journalism's dead in America, I'm not so far off, am I?
+So when I say, for the most part, journalism's dead in America, I'm not so far off, am I?

-Uh it's such a broad brush.
+It's such a broad brush.

-I I'll say it's not dead on the local level.
+I'll say it's not dead on the local level.

 Those are good reporters.